pressly/goose/README.md

 goose will expand environment variables in the `open` element.
 For an example, see the Heroku section below.

+## Other Drivers
+goose knows about some common SQL drivers, but it can still be used to run Go-based migrations with any driver supported by database/sql.

+To run Go-based migrations with another driver, specify its import path, as shown below.

+    customdriver:
+        driver: custom
+        open: custom open string
+        import: github.com/custom/driver

+NOTE: Because migrations written in SQL are executed directly by the goose binary, only drivers compiled into goose may be used for these migrations.

 ## Using goose with Heroku